-Intel, MMX, and Pentium are trademarks of Intel Corporation in the United States, other countries, or both.
+Lotus, Intel Xeon, Itanium, and Pentium are trademarks or registered trademaks of Intel Corporation or its subsidiaries in the United States and other countries.

 Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.